Data portability: In software

-By country
+By jurisdiction

 European Union

 The right to data portability was laid down in the European Union's General Data Protection Regulation (GDPR) passed in April 2016.
 The regulation applies to data processors, whether inside or outside the EU, if they process data on individuals who are physically located within an EU member state.

 Earlier the European Data Protection Supervisor had stated that data portability could "let individuals benefit from the value created by the use of their personal data".

 The European-level Article 29 Data Protection Working Party held a consultation on this in English lasting until the end of January 2017.

 Their guidelines and FAQ on the right to data portability contain this call for action:

 The French national data supervisor CNIL hosted a discussion in French.
 Current participants offer opinions on how the legislation provides few benefits for companies, but many for users.

 In April 2017, new guidelines were published on the Article 29 Working Party website.

 In late 2019 the Data Governance Act was published by the Commission.

 In 2021 researchers, many of them French and Finnish, published a 46-page report covering the state-of-the-art.

 In 2022 the European Commission published the Data Act.

 Although the United Kingdom voted to withdraw from the EU, it intends to incorporate much of the GDPR in its own legislation, which will include data portability, as "...the GDPR itself contains some noteworthy innovations – for instance… the introduction of a new right to data portability".

 In November at the Internet Governance Forum 2019 in Berlin panelists reported that Article 20 GDPR is not actionable, neither legally nor technically.
 In the UK—ironically post-Brexit—researchers are monitoring developments.

 Germany has called to strengthen the European Union's right to data portability using competition law.
 A commission was set up for the purpose of proposing improvements.